[keith-snook.info]

 The natural response of an L↴R circuit to a step change of input is an exponential curve and will be for a long time ~ Differentiating an exponential curve gives the same curve ~ The rate of rate of change of current is the same as the rate of change of current ~ If ∂I/∂t is made to follow the initial t0 rate we can simply use I/t

-If the rate of change of current could be kept linear at value VIN/R/t until VOUT=VIN and I limits at the value VIN/R as shown dotted the time taken to reach VIN is known as the LR circuit time constant and is given the Greek letter tau τ which is also know as the exponential decay constant where e−1=0.368
+If the rate of change of current could be kept linear at value VIN/R/t until VOUT=VIN and I limits at the value VIN/R [as shown by the dotted line] the time now taken to reach VIN is known as the LR circuit time constant and is given the Greek letter tau τ which is also know as the exponential time constant where e−1=0.368

 The L↴R circuit [L in series with the input and output across R] is a low pass filter which can also be made with a R↴C circuit [R in series with the input and output across C] ~ In both cases the output will be 0.993VIN after 5τ and for most practical purposes when t>5τ VOUT is considered equal to VIN